-- 1. Routine analytical monitoring: For Sector S, analytical monitoring is required for sites using more than 100,000 gallons per year of glycol-based fluids and/or 100 tons of urea (MSGP, Part 8.S.7).
+- Routine Analytical Monitoring: For Sector S, analytical monitoring is required for sites using more than 100,000 gallons per year of glycol-based fluids and/or 100 tons of urea (MSGP, Part 8.S.7).
 Deicing operations at DVT use less 100,000 gallons of glycol-based deicing fluid and do not use urea. - 2.
-Effluent Limitation Guidelines (ELGs): For Sector S, monitoring for ELGs only applies to airports where urea is used for pavement deicing (MSGP Part 8.S.9).
+Effluent Limitation Guidelines (ELGs) Monitoring: For Sector S, monitoring for ELGs only applies to airports where urea is used for pavement deicing (MSGP Part 8.S.9).
 Urea is not used for pavement deicing. - 3.
-Impaired Water (including not-attaining): Cave Creek where DVT discharges is not listed as an impaired or not-attaining water, nor is the Cave Creek an upstream tributary within 2.5 miles of an impaired water. - 4.
-Outstanding Arizona Water (OAW): Cave Creek is not listed within 2.5 miles of an OAW.
+Impaired and Not Attaining Waters Monitoring: Cave Creek where DVT discharges is not listed as an impaired or not-attaining water, nor is the Cave Creek an upstream tributary within 2.5 miles of an impaired water. - 4.
+Outstanding Arizona Water (OAW) Monitoring: Cave Creek is not listed within 2.5 miles of an OAW.
 Thus, DVT is not required to perform monitoring associated with OAWs. - 5.
-Other monitoring prescribed by ADEQ: ADEQ has not required additional discharge monitoring to ensure protection of receiving water quality.
+Additional Monitoring Required by ADEQ: ADEQ has not required additional discharge monitoring to ensure protection of receiving water quality.